Kareo Terms of Service

 a.
 Governing Law

-This agreement is governed by the laws of the State of California (without regard to conflicts of law principles) for any dispute between the parties or relating in any way to the subject matter of this agreement.
+This agreement and any action related thereto is governed by the Federal Arbitration Act, federal arbitration law, and the laws of the State of California (without regard to conflicts of law principles).

 b.
 General Arbitration Process

-Any dispute or claim that may arise between the parties relating in any way to or arising out of this agreement, Customer’s use of or access to the Services (Claim), must be resolved exclusively through final and binding arbitration (rather than in court) under the then current commercial rules of the American Arbitration Association in Los Angeles, California.
+Any dispute or claim that may arise between the parties relating in any way to or arising out of this agreement, Customer’s use of or access to the Services (Claim), must be resolved exclusively through final and binding arbitration (rather than in court) under the then current commercial rules of the American Arbitration Association.
 Any judgment on the award rendered by the arbitrator is final and may be entered in any court of competent jurisdiction.
 Nothing in this agreement prevents either party from seeking injunctive or equitable relief in any court of competent jurisdiction.
 The prevailing party in any arbitration or litigation is entitled to recover its attorneys’ fees and costs from the other party.
+The arbitration will be held in Orange County, California.

 c.
 Optional Arbitration for Claims Less than $10,000

-Notwithstanding the foregoing, for any Claim (excluding claims for injunctive or other equitable relief) where the total amount of the award sought is less than $10,000, the party requesting relief may choose to resolve the dispute in a more cost effective manner through binding non-appearance-based arbitration.
+Notwithstanding the foregoing, for any Claim (excluding claims for injunctive or other equitable relief) where the total amount of the award sought is less than $10,000, the party requesting relief may choose to resolve the dispute in a more cost-effective manner through binding non-appearance-based arbitration.
 If a party elects arbitration, they must initiate such arbitration through an established alternative dispute resolution (ADR) provider mutually agreed upon by the parties.
-Such ADR process shall take place in Los Angeles, California.
-The ADR provider and the parties must comply with the following rules: (i) the arbitration will be conducted by telephone, online and be solely based on written submissions, the specific manner will be chosen by the party initiating the arbitration; (ii) the arbitration will not involve any personal appearance by the parties or witnesses unless otherwise mutually agreed by the parties; and (iii) any judgment on the award rendered by the arbitrator is final and may be entered in any court of competent jurisdiction.
+The ADR provider and the parties must comply with the following rules: (i) the arbitration will be conducted by telephone or online and be solely based on written submissions, the specific manner of which to be chosen by the party initiating the arbitration; (ii) the arbitration will not involve any personal appearance by the parties or witnesses unless otherwise mutually agreed by the parties; and (iii) any judgment on the award rendered by the arbitrator is final and may be entered in any court of competent jurisdiction.

-Notwithstanding Sections 10(b) and 10(c), Kareo may enforce its rights and obligations under these Terms in any court of competent jurisdiction.
+Notwithstanding Sections 10(b) and 10(c), Kareo may bring an action to enforce its intellectual property or other proprietary rights in any court of competent jurisdiction.

 e.
 Equitable Relief